toy/Whitespace.tmbundle/README.md

-# Strip Whitespace On Save
+# Ensure New Line at the EOF

-TextMate 2 bundle: Strips trailing whitespace from current document when saving.
-Works nicely with my [Save On Focus Lost bundle](https://github.com/bomberstudios/Save-On-Focus-Lost.tmbundle).
-If you need whitespace highlighting, check the superb [Whitespace bundle by Mads Hartmann](http://mads379.github.com/posts/whitespace-tmbundle).
+TextMate 2 bundle: Adds new line at EOL if missing in current document when saving.
+Inspired by [Strip Whitespace On Save by Ale Muñoz](https://github.com/bomberstudios/Strip-Whitespace-On-Save.tmbundle).

 ## Installation